tkrajina/git-plus/README.md

 ### Group by output

-If you have many projects with same git commant output, for example:
+If you have many projects with same git command output, for example:

     git multi status